-- 1 Index-linked bond whose principal amount moves with a government price index. - 2 All or a portion of this security was pledged as collateral.
-The total value of pledged collateral was \$238,575,000, which represented 1.81% of the net assets of the fund. - 3 Amount less than one thousand. - 4 Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
+- Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
 May be resold in the U.S. in transactions exempt from registration, normally to qualified institutional buyers.
-The total value of all such securities was \$329,632,000, which represented 2.50% of the net assets of the fund. - 5 Step bond; coupon rate may change at a later date. - 6 Principal payments may be made periodically.
-Therefore, the effective maturity date may be earlier than the stated maturity date. - 7 Coupon rate may change periodically.
+The total value of all such securities was \$166,831,000, which represented 9.08% - Step bond; coupon rate may change at a later date. - Coupon rate may change periodically.
 Reference rate and spread are as of the most recent information available.
-Some coupon rates are determined by the issuer or agent based on current market conditions; therefore, the reference rate and spread are not available. - 8 Value determined using significant unobservable inputs. - 9 Rate represents the seven-day yield at 11/30/2023. - 10Part of the same "group of investment companies" as the fund as defined under the Investment Company Act of 1940, as amended. - 12 American Funds Inflation Linked Bond Fund
+Some coupon rates are determined by the issuer or agent based on current market conditions; therefore, the reference rate and spread are not available. - Securities referencing LIBOR are expected to transition to an alternative reference rate by the security's next scheduled coupon reset date.

+All or a portion of this security was pledged as collateral.
+The total value of pledged collateral was \$5,515,000, which represented .30% of the net assets of the fund. - Principal payments may be made periodically.
+Therefore, the effective maturity date may be earlier than the stated maturity date. - Rate represents the seven-day yield at 5/31/2024. - Part of the same "group of investment companies" as the fund as defined under the Investment Company Act of 1940, as amended.